morganbanet/morganbanet/README.md

 I'm currently studying a bachelors in computer science (software engineering) and am on my second year.
 It is remote and is part time, and I get to study on my own schedule.
 This means I am available for any full time roles.
 Do not ask me to drop my degree for you.

 I am currently open to work.
 If you have any software developer roles or IT support roles you think I would be a good fit for, then please contact me via my email or mobile number.
-I'll get back to you when I can.
+I'll get back to you as soon as I can.
 <br><br><br>

 Thank you, <br>